Asset Management

 Every asset has a status that reflects its current state.
 You can change the status at any time from the asset detail page or the edit form.
 The available statuses are:

-- In Stock – The asset is available and not currently assigned to anyone.
+• In Stock – The asset is available and not currently assigned to anyone.

-- Assigned – The asset is currently assigned to a team member or contact.
+• Assigned – The asset is currently assigned to a team member or contact.

-- In Repair – The asset is being serviced or repaired.
+• In Repair – The asset is being serviced or repaired.

-- Retired – The asset has been taken out of active use but is still on record.
+• Retired – The asset has been taken out of active use but is still on record.

-- Disposed – The asset has been permanently removed or disposed of.
+• Disposed – The asset has been permanently removed or disposed of.

-- Lost/Stolen – The asset has been reported as lost or stolen.
+• Lost/Stolen – The asset has been reported as lost or stolen.

-Assigning assets to people
+Assigning and returning assets

-To assign an asset, edit the asset and use the Assigned to search field.
+You can also assign an asset directly by editing it and using the Assigned to search field.
 Start typing a name or email and select from the results.
-The dropdown shows both team members and contacts, clearly labeled so you can tell them apart.
+The dropdown shows both team members (people with a FyneDesk account in your organization) and contacts (external people in your contacts list), clearly labeled so you can tell them apart.
+To unassign an asset this way, open the edit form and clear the assignee field.

 Asset history

 Every change to an asset is automatically recorded in its history.
-This includes the initial creation, status changes, reassignments, and edits to any field.
+This includes the initial creation, status changes, reassignments, workflow runs, and edits to any field.
 Each history entry shows what changed, the old value, the new value, who made the change, and when.

 You can view the full history on the asset's detail page.
 The history is displayed in reverse chronological order, with the most recent changes at the top.